cypress-io/cypress-documentation/content/faq/questions/using-cypress-faq.md

 ## <Icon name="angle-right"></Icon> Is there an option to run Cypress in CI with Developer Tools open?
 We want to track network and console issues.

-No. This is definitely the motivation behind [this open issue](https://github.com/cypress-io/cypress/issues/448), but there is not a way to run Cypress in `cypress run` with Developer Tools open.
+No. There is not currently a way to run Cypress in `cypress run` with Developer Tools open.
+Refer to [this issue](https://github.com/cypress-io/cypress/issues/2024) if you'd like this feature.

 You may try running the tests locally and [select the Electron browser](/guides/guides/launching-browsers#Electron-Browser), that is as close as you will get with Developer Tools open and replicating the environment that was run during `cypress run`.